grand-stack/grandstack.io/docs/graphql-interface-union-types.md

 }
 ```

-This creates the following data in Neo4j.
+The above mutations create the following data in Neo4j.
 Note the use of multiple node labels.

 ![Union data in Neo4j](/docs/assets/img/union-data.png)